 It has been 100 years since the discovery of insulin.
 This then revolutionary treatment now saves the lives of millions of people living with diabetes, but much remains to be understood of its mechanisms and roles in homeostasis and disease.

-November is Diabetes Awareness Month.
-DMM marks this and the centenary of the discovery of insulin with specially commissioned articles.
+DMM marked the centenary of the discovery of insulin with specially commissioned articles.
 More articles can be found in our Metabolic Disorders collection.

 EDITORIAL: What lies beyond 100 years of insulin.